roelvanduijnhoven/muzieklijstjes/README.md

 ## Who's behind it?
 Data is gathered by Hans van Duijnhoven over the years.
 The website is originally created by Roel van Duijnhoven in 2002-2003.

+## Run local
+You can fire the site up on your local machine via the Docker compose configuration that is included in the repo.